Planning an Easter egg hunt with the kids but don’t want them overloaded on sugar? These naturally dyed Easter eggs will do the trick.

 What you will need:

-Dunk onion skins in water to soften and wrap them around the decorated egg – using a mix of red and brown onion skins will give you lovely gradations of colour on your egg.
+Dunk onion skins in water to soften and wrap them around the decorated egg.
+Using a mix of red and brown onion skins will give you lovely gradations of colour on your egg.

-Once your egg is snug in a few layers of onion skins wrap thread tightly around it in multiple directions to secure…
+Once your egg is snug in a few layers of onion skins wrap thread tightly around it in multiple directions to secure.

 Add wrapped eggs, any leftover onion skins and water to a pan.
 Bring to the boil and simmer eggs for 10-15 minutes.
 Remove them from the pot and let them cool.
-(Handy tip: You can save dyed water for any other crafty projects calling for onion dye).
+(Handy tip: you can save dyed water for any other crafty projects calling for onion dye.)

 The moment of truth!
 Unwrap your eggs and peel away floral decorations to reveal each unique design.
 You can buff each egg with some olive oil on a scrap of fabric for extra shiny-power!

 An old ball of wool, hollowed out to make a nest, makes a beautiful basket for your finished onion skin eggs.
-Happy onion skin egg Easter Hunting!
+Happy Easter egg hunting!